 We hopped back to our car and continued driving through Gilroy.
 The road looked kind of familiar to me.
 I suddenly realized we were on a road where a bunch of wineries are located.
 In the past I had traveled to this part of Gilroy after exiting highway 101.
 I had not traveled to Gilroy using the back roads and that is why I did not recognize the road right away.
 We made a quick stop at Kirigin Cellars and tried a flight of red and white wines.
 The wine tasting at Kirigin Cellars are free.

 After that pleasant break at Kirigin we got into our car and bowled along a narrow and winding road flanked by thick vegetation on either side.
 We drove past Mount Madonna County Park and descended into Watsonville, which is famous for its fruits and vegetables.
 We drove through mile after mile of farmland growing berries, apples and other crops.

-I suddenly spotted a sign for Gizdich Ranch and we decided this is our next stop.
+I suddenly spotted a sign for Gizdich Ranch and we decided to stop and check it out.
 I had heard a lot about the famous Gizdich Ranch pies, but had never tasted it.
 Sure, I had seen those Gizdich Ranch pies in my local grocery stores, but had never bought one.

 We left Gizdich Ranch and discovered a whole bunch of places that I wanted to explore.
 I put these places down on my list for our next trip to Watsonville.
-It was way past lunch time.
+It was way past lunch time and I was feeling peckish.
 We made our way to downtown Watsonville in search of Mexican food.
 We ended up at Jalisco Restaurant in downtown Watsonville and had a tasty meal of vegetarian burrito.
 Now that we had fed ourselves it was time to resume our journey to Salinas, which is known as the World’s Salad Bowl.

 In the past we had driven past Salinas on highway 101 and had no idea that we had missed out on this wonderful little town.